Improve Your Cybersecurity Plan

 - Incident response plan

-- Are your plans (governance documents) sufficient or is there room for improvement?
+- Are your plans (governance documents) excellent, or is there room for improvement?
 They should:

 - Comply with external rules (laws/regulations)

-- Point to helpful guidance and additional resources
+- Draw from and point to helpful guidance and additional resources

 - Establish internal governance